-The adjacent building is a three-storied tower which is exquisite in terms of design as a closer look can show you a confluence of Indian and Middle-Eastern influences, as is always seen in India.
-This can be entered through doorways although they are not in a very good condition.
-It is interesting to see the balconies protruding out from the tower which makes it look much more exotic compared to the rest of the building.
+The adjacent building is a three-storied tower which is exquisite in terms of design, as a closer look can show you a confluence of Indian and Middle-Eastern influences, as is always seen in India.
+This can be entered through doorways, although they are not in very good condition.
+It is interesting to see the balconies protruding out from the tower, which makes it look much more exotic compared to the rest of the building.

-It is keep closed probably to prevent local children from entering the compound and is surrounded by a highly populated village where the threat of encroachment is high.
+It is kept closed, probably to prevent local children from entering the compound, and is surrounded by a highly populated village where the threat of encroachment is high.
 While historical details are scarce, the monument seems safe as of now.

 Finding Sarai Shahji

 Just take the Shivalik road and keep walking.
-If you start from the side of the Malviya Nagar metro, just keep walking through the road keeping an eye on the left side till you notice a small lane with a signboard for Jamia Faridia mosque.
+If you start from the side of the Malviya Nagar metro, just keep walking through the road, keeping an eye on the left side till you notice a small lane with a signboard for Jamia Faridia mosque.
 This is where you take a turn.
 The mosque is adjacent to the monument.
-Happy hunting!
+Pretty cool, eh?!